Day - 1

 Day - 4

 Location: Valley of the Kings – Luxor – Nile Cruise - Rise early this morning and head into the Valley of the Kings.
 Buried under the arid hills here are over 60 tombs of pharaohs, many richly decorated with reliefs and paintings.
-Explore this sprawling and spectacular place where discoveries are still being made.
 Tutankhamun's final resting place is also located here, and you'll have free time to visit it.
 Your guide will explain the funerary rites of the ancient Egyptians and significance of the many paintings and hieroglyphics.
 You will visit three royal tombs and then continue to the Temple of Queen Hatshepsut, set in a spectacular natural amphitheatre.
 Your final stop is the Colossi of Memnon – giant statues that were once part of an impressive colonnade.
-Enjoy lunch upon your return to the boat.
-There is time to relax on deck or in your cabin before you set sail for Edfu.
-Generally the journey from Luxor to Edfu is from 1 pm to 11 pm.
-Departure time may vary, depending on river traffic – please refer to the note regarding cruise schedules in the 'Other Information' section.
-You will pass through Esna Lock, which can sometimes be a slow process depending on the number of vessels waiting to get through, and continue your journey upstream.
+Enjoy lunch on return to the boat and relax on deck as you set sail from Luxor to Edfu, taking most of the afternoon and evening (approximately 1 pm to 11 pm), and passing through Esna Lock on the way.

 Day - 5